AbuArida72/Nexus/README.md

 ## License

 This project is licensed under the MIT License.
-Contact

-### Thank you for your interest in the Dispute Management Bank System!
+#### Thank you for your interest in the Dispute Management Bank System!